UnionInternationalCheminsdeFer/OSDM/getting-started.md

     }
     ```

-    If your overwhelmed by the numbers of offers you are getting, you can filter that by setting `flexibilities`, `comfortClasses`, `offerPartType`.
+    If your overwhelmed by the numbers of offers you are getting, you can filter them by setting `flexibilities`, `comfortClasses`, `offerPartType`.

 - Step 3: Booking Offers.